 Save pages on Chrome to read after

 Accessing a certain page when you barely have coverage can be very frustrating.
 Chrome for Android automates this task and creates a task in the background that will download the page you want to visit when there is better data coverage.
 For this, you only have to access the web you want to visit even when you do not have an Internet connection.

-Obviously, the message will appear in which you are told that at this moment it is not possible to access that website because you have no coverage.
-Click on the Download button when there is a connection that appears at the bottom and, as soon as there is enough coverage to download it, Chrome will do it for you and it will show you a notification on your mobile.
+Obviously, the message will appear in which you are told that at this moment, it is not possible to access that website because you have no coverage.
+Click on the Download button when a connection appears at the bottom, and as soon as there is enough coverage to download it, Chrome will do it for you, and it will show you a notification on your mobile.

 All tabs at a glance